tangollama/cis411_lab1/labreports/LAB_em1382.md

 What archictural pattern(s) will you employee to support each of these needs?
 What will the benefits and consequences be?
 Why are changes needed at all?
 Justify your answers.

+I would employ a microservices pattern to solve this problem.
+As for the first issue, the bursts would be solved by simply adding more services to handle the traffic.
+As for problem number two, because it's so decoupled, it'd be easy to simply add more storage space.
+For problem number three, the microservices pattern can handle such a requirement, and finally, for issue number four, a layer with some sort of analytics software (integration with Kibana, etc.) could be added in order to solve the issue.

 # Extra Credit
 1. Create and embed a comprehensive diagram of your final architecture (i.e. one that meets all the requirements of this lab, including Step 3).
 2. Augment/improve the assignment.
 Suggest meaningful changes in the assignment and highlight those changes in the extra credit portion of your lab report.